nancyihechu/Bioinformatics/README.md

 ### Project Structure

-This project is divided into multiple parts, with each video demonstrating different stages of the bioinformatics project lifecycle.
+This project is divided into multiple parts, with each demonstrating different stages of the bioinformatics project lifecycle.
 The main focus is on **data collection, molecular descriptor calculation, exploratory data analysis (EDA), model building, and deployment of the machine learning model as a web app**.

 ### Part 1: Dataset Collection
 - **Goal**: Collect a biological activity dataset.